TheOpenSpaceProgram/new-ospgl/README.md

 # Building
 We use CMake for building, so the procedure should be similar on all systems.

+OpenSSL is a dependency (for ospm), on most linux distributions it's probably available on the package manager (it will probably come preinstalled), on windows it needs to be manually downloaded (Here's a good binary compilation: https://slproweb.com/download/Win64OpenSSL-1_1_1f.exe)

 ```
 git clone --recurse-submodules https://github.com/TheOpenSpaceProgram/new-ospgl.git
 cd new-ospgl